 - Job Loss

 You’ll see some of the above expenses are normal and expected, such as monthly expenses and extraordinary expenses.
-But because these expenses are often overlooked or underestimated, so let’s keep them as part of the equation for estimating how much of your net worth to keep in cash.
+But because these expenses are often overlooked or underestimated, let’s keep them as part of the equation for estimating how much of your net worth to keep in cash.

 Lifestyle Expenses Vs Emergency Funds

-And you will almost certainly incur at least one of the more severe unexpected events listed above at least once in your life.
+The last three expense categories qualify as financial emergencies.
+Unfortunately, you will almost certainly incur at least one of the more severe unexpected events listed above at least once in your life.